advancedAgritek-BB/coinTrader_Trainer/README.md

 * Schedule recurring retraining via `token_registry.py`.

-* `regime_classifier.py` embeds a base64-encoded model as a fallback in case no parameters are available.
+* `crypto_bot.regime.regime_classifier` embeds a base64-encoded model as a fallback in case no parameters are available.